2600hz/monster-ui/docs/monster-ui/getSvgIconTemplate().md

 ### Errors
 * `"args" is not a plain object`: `args` is not a plain JavaScript object
 * `"id" is not a string`: `id` is not a `String` value
-* `"attributes" is not a plain object`: `attributes` is present, but is not a plain JavaScript object
+* `"attributes" is not a plain object`: `attributes` is not a plain JavaScript object

 ## Description